 From 2011 I worked as a senior research associate in the laboratory “Pathophysiology of neural stem cells”, directed by Dr. Ricardo Pardal at the Instituto de Biomedicina de Sevilla, IBiS (Univ. de Sevilla-CSIC-Consejería de Salud).
 There I explored the cellular signaling that connects cell migration and stemness in aggressive neuroblastoma.

-As an Assistant Professor on the Universidad de Sevilla, I currently continue working in collaboration with Dr. Ricardo Pardal, as well as pursuing independent research projects and actively collaborating with different international research laboratories.
+As an Assistant Professor on the Dpt. of Cell Biology, Universidad de Sevilla (from 2017), I pursue independent research projects related to Rho GTPases signalling in cancer and continue collaborating with Dr. Ricardo Pardal at IBiS, as well as with different international research laboratories.
 In particular I am developing a project on drug and target discovery and validation for the treatment of pediatric tumours together with the UC San Diego in California, USA, where I have spent 18 months as a visiting research scholar (2015-2016).
 I am also involved in teaching activities at the University of Seville at the graduate and postgraduate level.